Super Falcons crash out of Women's World Cup after Germany defeat | Goal.com

 Having reached the knockouts, the Super Falcons were hoping to secure a quarterfinal spot but eventually capitulated to Die Nationalelf at Stade des Alpes.

-Hopes for a late fightback for Thomas Dennerby's side was dealt the killer blow when Schuller's 82nd-minute strike confirmed the exit of the Africans.
+Hopes for a late fightback for Thomas Dennerby's side were dealt the killer blow when Schuller's 82nd-minute strike confirmed the exit of the Africans.

 The loss means Nigeria have now failed to win a knockout game in all eighth campaign in the tournament.